Area Map showing Wick and Abson

 Footpaths and walking routes

-We are responsible for 783 miles (1257km) of public rights of ways across South Gloucestershire.
+The Cotswolds Voluntary Wardens are responsible for 783 miles (1257km) of public rights of ways across South Gloucestershire.
 From these networks we have developed a range of promoted leisure walking routes.
 They range from short circular walks designed to be easily accessible, to long distance routes such as the Cotswold Way and Severn Way.
+You may find more information here:

 There are other organisations that could be organising a walk in your area – try The Ramblers Association or your local parish council (the Wick and Abson Parish website includes the Cotswold Voluntary Wardens Guided Walks), or the Outdoor West website created jointly with South Gloucestershire, Bristol, and Bath and North East Somerset councils.